What difference does Knowle West Media Centre make? What impact does our work have?

 - We worked with more than 10 different academic partner organisations to inform research about the socially beneficial uses and applications of digital media, tools and data

-The difference these experiences make for individuals is illustrated in a set of stories about people’s journeys and experiences.
+The difference these experiences make for a wide range of individuals, including artists, academics, partners and people who have taken part in projects and workshops, is illustrated in a set of case studies about people’s journeys.

 How does Knowle West Media Centre make a difference?